VedavyasaRao/Modern-OpenGL-Tutorial/README.md

 #### Lesson 07: Start Camera and Roll ####

-So far our camera was in a fixed position and transformations happened in object space.
-In this post we will  look at the larger picture.
+In this post understand cameras space and Perspective and Orthographic  projections interactively.

 Read more about this [here](https://modernopengl-vedavyasarao.blogspot.com/2022/08/lesson-07-start-camera-and-roll.html)